raphaelsty/abayes/README.md

 </div>
 </br>

 This minimalist tool is dedicated to the bayesian linear regression implemented by **[Max Halford](https://github.com/MaxHalford)** in his blog post **[Bayesian linear regression for practitioners](https://maxhalford.github.io/blog/bayesian-linear-regression/)**.
-I created a variant of this model to obtain an online autoregressive bayesian linear regression.
+I slightly modified the code to obtain an autoregressive version of the original model.

 **For the time being, the model will systematically assume that the residues follow a normal distribution.
 It will be necessary to wait for the next updates of the library to include new distributions.**